ranjankumar03/100-days-of-code/log.md

 ### Day 98: May 15th, 2017

-**Today's Progress**: Codedfor 70 minutes.
+**Today's Progress**: Coded for 70 minutes.
 Solved Return the Largest Numbers in Arrays algorithm.
 Almost solved Confirm the Ending.

 **Thoughts**: I like algorithms!
 Makes me think back to math class in high school.

+### Day 99: May 16th, 2017

+**Today's Progress**: Coded for 30 minutes.
+Worked on Truncate a String algorithm from FCC.

+**Thoughts**: Wow, I can't believe tomorrow is my 100th day!